Oregon History of Francis Drake

 Oregon Archaeological Society

-"I've read your book three time...it's excellent."
+"I've read your book three times...it's excellent."

 -- Millard McClung, Asst.
 Exec.
 Dir.
 Oregon Historical Society (retired)